Akuli/git-guide/getting-started.md

 ## Cloning the repo

-When you have created a repo on GitHub, the first step is to clone it.
+After creating a repo on GitHub, the next step is to clone it.
 It means downloading a copy of the repo to your compter, so that you can edit the files in it.

 I will assume you know the basics of using a terminal (or command prompt, if you are using Windows).